David A. Flosi: Assignments

-David Flosi in May 1996, was a student at Basic Military Training at Lackland AFB, Texas, and subsequently attended the Nuclear Weapons Technician Course at Sheppard AFB, Texas, from June to September 1996.
+Flosi enlisted in the United States Air Force in May 1996, was a student at Basic Military Training at Lackland AFB, Texas, and subsequently attended the Nuclear Weapons Technician Course at Sheppard AFB, Texas, from June to September 1996.
 His first assignment, from September 1996 to November 1999, was a Munitions Maintenance Team Member with the 898th Munitions Squadron at Kirtland AFB, New Mexico.

 In November 1999, he transitioned to Germany, serving as Team Chief for the 852nd Munitions Support Squadron at Büchel AB until October 2003.
 During this period, he was deployed to Saudi Arabia from February to June 2003 as Noncommissioned Officer in Charge of the Escort Control Center for the 363rd Expeditionary Civil Engineering Squadron at Prince Sultan AB.

 From October 2003 to June 2006, he served as the Command Weapons Storage and Security System Program Manager at Headquarters USAFE, Ramstein AB, Germany.
-Following this, he became the Noncommissioned Officer in Charge of Munitions Maintenance for the 704th Munitions Support Squadron at Ghedi AB, Italy, from June 2006 to August 2008.
+Following this, he became the Noncommissioned Officer in Charge of Munitions Maintenance for the 704th Munitions Support Squadron at Ghedi Air Base, Italy, from June 2006 to August 2008.

 Between August 2008 and March 2010, Flosi pursued advanced education as a student at the Graduate School of Engineering and Management, Air Force Institute of Technology, Wright-Patterson AFB, Ohio.
 He then returned to active operations as Special Weapons Flight Chief and Superintendent with the 898th Munitions Squadron at Kirtland AFB, New Mexico, from March 2010 to December 2012.

 From December 2012 to April 2015, he served as Integrated Maintenance Superintendent for the 705th Munitions Squadron at Minot AFB, North Dakota.
-He then became Superintendent of the 341st Munitions Squadron at Malmstrom AFB, Montana, a role he held from April to December 2015.
-Flosi continued at Malmstrom AFB as Superintendent of the 341st Maintenance Group from December 2015 to June 2017, with a deployment as Superintendent of the 1st Expeditionary Rescue Group in Diyarbakir, Turkey, and Erbil, Iraq, from March to October 2016.
+He then became superintendent of the 341st Munitions Squadron at Malmstrom AFB, Montana, a role he held from April to December 2015.
+Flosi continued at Malmstrom AFB as superintendent of the 341st Maintenance Group from December 2015 to June 2017, with a deployment as superintendent of the 1st Expeditionary Rescue Group in Diyarbakir, Turkey, and Erbil, Iraq, from March to October 2016.

 In June 2017, Flosi assumed the role of Command Chief Master Sergeant, a position he held in various capacities until February 2020.
 He served with NATO's Train Advise Assist Command-Air and the 438th Air Expeditionary Wing at Forward Operating Base Oqab in Afghanistan from April 2019 to February 2020.

 From March 2020 to September 2021, he served as Command Chief Master Sergeant at the Air Force Sustainment Center, Tinker AFB, Oklahoma.
 He then moved to Wright-Patterson AFB, Ohio to serve as Command Chief Master Sergeant for Air Force Materiel Command from October 2021 to February 2024.

 In March 2024, Flosi was appointed Chief Master Sergeant of the Air Force, based at The Pentagon, Virginia.
-Flosi announced his retirement on 13 October 2025.
+Flosi announced his retirement on 13 October 2025, following the death of his wife.